DAC125/call-pet/README.md

 # Call-Pet Website  *\*Not Finished Project\**
-Wep App to manage the sales, statistics and maintain the control of each animal that of the company serve implemented in ReactJS, JavaScript and NodeJS
+Wep App to manage the sales, statistics and maintain the control of each animal that of the company serve implemented in ReactJS, JavaScript, NodeJS and React ChartJS 2

 ## Run and install dependencies
 install the dependencies: